Trietptm-on-Coding-Algorithms/StaticMatrix/README.md

 * Generic template, meaning any type can be held
 * Friend helper class to emulate overloading the non-existent operator [][]

-This class is very easy to work with, and shares many implementation methods with std::vector.
+This container class is very easy to work with, and shares many implementation methods with std::vector to resize, clear, push and erase data.

 Here is an example driver: